AFM-SPM/TopoStats/README.md

 ```

 The configuration file is validated before analysis begins and if there are problems you will see errors messages that
-are hopefully useful in resolving the.
+are hopefully useful in resolving the error(s).

 This version takes command line arguments and also takes a small subset of additional arguments.
 You can see what other
 options are available with...